Harry McClure Johnson

-Harry McClure Johnson (May 13, 1886 – March 29, 1932) was a Chicago lawyer and member of the firm of Offend, Bulkley, Poole and Scott.
-He is the son of one of the oldest and most influential families of Illinois.
-He was the official journal chronicler in the 1st ever expedition to the top of Crown Mountain which brought about the genesis of British Columbia's provincial park system in July 1910.
+Harry McClure Johnson (May 13, 1886 – March 29, 1932) was an American lawyer and explorer.
+He practiced law in Chicago with the firm Offield, Bulkley, Poole, and Scott.
+Johnson served as the chronicler for the 1910 expedition to the summit of Crown Mountain, which contributed to the establishment of the provincial park system in British Columbia.

-Early life
+Early life and education

 Johnson was born on May 13, 1886, in Peoria, Illinois.
-His father, Albert Tilford Johnson was the founder and president of the principal banking house of Peoria, Illinois.
-His mother Elizabeth Breading McIlvaine Johnson was a High School Teacher in Peoria.
+Johnson's father, Albert Tilford Johnson, was the founder and president of Peoria’s principal banking house, and his mother, Elizabeth Breading McIlvaine Johnson, was a high school teacher.
+He had two siblings, Albert Tilford Johnson Jr. and Elizabeth Johnson.
+He was also the nephew of the canadian politician Price Ellison, newspaper owner and Minister of Crown Lands in Vernon, British Columbia, Canada.

-He went to Peoria High School and graduated as the Salutatorian in the Class of 1903.

-He then graduated in 1907 with the very highest honors from Princeton University in 1907 where he delivered the Latin salutary at the commencement on June 12.
-He studied law at Northwestern University Law School.
-There he received the degree of LLB (the Latin abbreviation of Legum Baccalaureus, also known as the Bachelor of Laws) in 1910.
-Johnson received Highest Honors for General Excellence as Academic senior honormen Bachelor of Arts course in History, Politics and Economics from Princeton University.

-He moved for a short time to Chicago, where he was associated with the law firm of Scott, Bancroft & Stevens from 1912 to 1915.
+Johnson graduated from Peoria High School second in the class of 1903.
+He received academic awards for excellence in history, politics, and economics at Princeton University in 1907, delivering the Latin salutatory address at commencement on June 12.
+Johnson received a Bachelor of Laws degree from Northwestern University Law School in 1910.

 Military life

 Johnson participated in two military training camps for civilians in 1915 and 1916.
-However, due to a major surgical operation in 1917, he was unable to serve in the military until late 1918 when he was granted the position of first lieutenant.
+The following year, a major surgical operation meant he was unable to serve in the military until late 1918, when he was appointed the position of first lieutenant in the United States Army.
 He served in the quartermaster general's office in Washington, D.C.
-Following his departure from the army, Harry worked as an assistant counsel for the Emergency Fleet Corporation construction division in Philadelphia for over a year.
+After the Armistice and during the years 1919 and 1920, he was engaged as counsel in the Legal Department of the United States Emergency Fleet Corporation in Philadelphia.
+Following his departure from the army, Johnson worked as an assistant counsel for the Emergency Fleet Corporation construction division in Philadelphia for over a year.
 Later, he practiced law on the Pacific Coast in British Columbia and California.
-Eventually, he established his headquarters in Chicago, where he has been practicing for more than a decade.
-He served in the United States Army in 1918.
-After the Armistice and during the years 1919 and 1920 he was engaged as counsel in the Legal Department of the United States Emergency Fleet Corporation in Philadelphia.

-Life as a lawyer
+Legal career

 On December 23, 1910, Johnson was admitted to practice law after taking the Illinois bar examination.
-He made his home in Winnetka, Illinois, which was in Cook County just 16 miles north of Chicago.
-Returning to practice in Chicago in 1921 he joined the predecessor of the firm of which he was a partner at the time of his death – Offield, Mehlhope, Scott & Poole.
+He made his home in Winnetka, Illinois, in Cook County, 16 miles north of Chicago.
+Returning to practice in Chicago in 1921, he joined Offield, Mehlhope, Scott & Poole which was the predecessor of the firm he partnered with around the time of his death.